 CleanMyMac X by MacPaw has an uninstaller tool that uninstalls apps completely from your Mac, removing the app itself and all of its associated files with a few clicks.
 It can also uninstall browser extensions — this app is notarized by Apple and has a free version you can download.

 - Download and install CleanMyMac X if it’s not already on your Mac.
 Then, launch it.

 - Click Uninstaller from the sidebar.

 - Locate LastPass in the list of extensions and select the box next to it.

 - Click Uninstall.

-The benefits of this method is it allows you to remove all the LastPass 2 associated files that are scattered in several places in the system.
+The benefit of this method is it allows you to remove all the LastPass 2 associated files that are scattered in several places in the system.

-You can uninstall any app that way, and can uninstall multiple apps simultaneously.
-CleanMyMac X can also uninstall Safari extensions, using the Extensions module in the sidebar.
+You can uninstall any app that way or even do it for multiple apps simultaneously.
+CleanMyMac X can also uninstall Safari extensions using the Extensions module in the sidebar.

 LastPass is a password manager with many excellent features.
-There are other password managers available for the Mac and macOS has its own built-in tools for suggesting secure passwords, storing them and syncing them with iOS devices.
-If you’ve decided you want to uninstall LastPass, follow the steps above to remove the app and browser extensions from your Mac.
+There are other password managers available for the Mac, and macOS has its own built-in tools for suggesting secure passwords, storing them, and syncing them with iOS devices.
+If you’ve decided that you want to uninstall LastPass, follow the steps above to remove the app and browser extensions from your Mac.